 Help them to speak up about their needs

-If there are particular things your child would like their school/new teacher to know about them, but feel unable to tell them in person, you could work with them to create a ‘pupil passport’ to let their new teacher know.
-This can include useful information such as “I like it when I’m sat near the front of the room so I can see the door” or “I don’t like it when people stand too close to me”.
+If there are particular things your child would like their school or new teacher to know about them, but feel unable to tell them in person, you could work with them to create a ‘pupil passport’ to let their new teacher know anything relevant for your child.
 This can be created with words, pictures or anything creative, and will help them feel empowered to voice their needs.

 Reassure them they're not alone